 20. Lost or Non-Returned Assets

-25% of employees have lost technological assets related to their workplace, ranging from smaller items like mobile phones and USB memory devices to larger equipment like tablets and laptops.
+25% of employees have lost technological assets related to their workplace, ranging from smaller items like mobile phones and USB memory devices to more significant equipment like tablets and laptops.
 Any locally stored data is permanently lost when these work devices are not returned.

 How To Prevent Data Loss

-Make backups frequently and regularly, and ensure they are stored in a separate location from the original data.
+Make backups frequently and regularly, and ensure they are stored separately from the original data.

 Eliminating inherent trust from the authentication process and requiring ongoing authorization reinforces data security and insulates the organization against risk.

-3. Choose a full-featured data loss prevention solution.
+3. Choose a full-featured data loss prevention (DLP) solution

-3. Screen capture or recording capabilities are helpful in the event of an investigation or audit.
+Screen capture or recording capabilities are helpful during an investigation or audit.

-Prevent data loss at the network level by controlling access to files with role-based permissions, maintaining firewalls, and deploying antivirus software.
+To prevent data loss at the network level, control access to files with role-based permissions, maintain firewalls and deploy antivirus software.

 Choose a data loss prevention product that uses content discovery, digital inspection, and contextual analysis to identify and categorize sensitive data wherever it’s located.